Home Insurance in Spain (2026 Guide): How It Works for Owners, Tenants & Expats

 Home insurance in Spain (seguro de hogar) protects your property against risks such as:

-Home insurance usually combines two main components:
+A standard home insurance policy in Spain usually combines two main components:

 - Building insurance (continente) — structure, walls, pipes, installations